cyclejs/cyclejs/time/README.md

 > Fast and beautiful tests and time management for Cycle.js

+`@cycle/time` is a library that deals with all things time related in Cycle.js.
+It's a driver for time, providing methods like `debounce`, `delay`, `throttle` and `periodic`.
+It also provides tools for elegantly testing streams.

+Testing
+---

 Cycle.js is great because everything all of your application's inputs and outputs are streams.
 In theory this should make Cycle applications simple to test, because all of the input and output is explicitly passed around.

 Cycle is also great for building applications with complex asynchronous behaviour.
 This is possible because of great observable operators like `debounce` and `delay`.